hggq/paozhu/README.md

 8. Framework has two thread pool,framework thread pool,user program runing thread pool
 9. The framework uses asio Coroutines
 10. The framework features that I/O uses the coroutine pool to run and thread pool to run
-11. The framework supports regular files gzip
+11. The framework supports compress gzip br out files
 12. The framework parses the URL and POST.
 The parsing result is similar to the PHP GET POST method to obtain the content
 13. Integrated sendmail
 14. Generating QR code requires gd and qrencode libraries